Polynomial Rings

 Theorem: Gauss's Lemma The product of two primitive polynomials is primitive.

 At first glance, Gauss's Lemma may seem like a niche property of primitive polynomials.
 However, its true power lies in how it connects the arithmetic of integers to the arithmetic of rational numbers.
-Since any polynomial with rational coefficients can be transformed into a primitive integer polynomial by clearing denominators, we obtain the following crucial result:
+Since any polynomial with rational coefficients can be transformed into a primitive integer polynomial by clearing denominators, we obtain the following crucial corollary:

 Specifically, it ensures that if a polynomial \(f(x) \in \mathbb{Z}[x]\) cannot be factored using integer coefficients, it is mathematically impossible to find a factorization using rational coefficients either.
 This effectively reduces a search across the infinite set \(\mathbb{Q}\) to a finite, decidable problem within \(\mathbb{Z}\) - a necessity for any computational approach to irreducibility.

-Theorem: Mod \(p\) Irreducibility Test Let \(f(x) \in \mathbb{Z}[x]\) with \(\text{deg } f(x) > 1\) and let \(p\) be a prime that does not divide the lead coefficient of \(f(x)\) nor the constant term of \(f(x)\).
+Theorem: Mod \(p\) Irreducibility Test Let \(f(x) \in \mathbb{Z}[x]\) with \(\operatorname{deg} f(x) > 1\) and let \(p\) be a prime that does not divide the lead coefficient of \(f(x)\) nor the constant term of \(f(x)\).
 Let \(\bar{f}(x)\) be the polynomial in \(\mathbb{Z}_p [x]\) obtained from \(f(x)\) by reducing all the coefficients of \(f(x)\) modulo \(p\).
 If \(\bar{f}(x)\) is irreducible over \(\mathbb{Z}_p\), then \(f(x)\) is irreducible over \(\mathbb{Q}\).

 The Mod \(p\) Test is a powerful bridge between infinite and finite structures.
 In the world of rational numbers \(\mathbb{Q}\), checking for irreducibility is a global problem.
 By reducing the coefficients modulo a prime \(p\), we project the polynomial into a finite field \(\mathbb{Z}_p\).